FAQs

 What is the non-emergency services number?

 Dial 311 for any non-emergency services including trash removal, downed trees blocking the street, code compliance, etc., or go to City of Dallas 311 System online.
+This page also has a link for a mobile app.

-Where can I learn about traffic and parking management programs like Resident Only Parking or Road Humps?
+Where can I learn about traffic and parking management programs like Resident Parking Only or Road Humps?

 City of Dallas Website